SirDagen/zp-wpta/README.md

 # ZANAPRESS (ZP)
-ZP is an adapter to use WordPress themes (WPTA) to create small websites that don't need to be maintained.
+ZANAPRESS (ZP) is an adapter to use WordPress themes (WPTA) to create small websites that don't need to be maintained.

 The web pages consist of one php-file each, which you can adapt directly in the text editor of your choice.
 ZP is **not** a CMS.
 You simply create a PHP file, which then populates the design (theme) of your choice with the given contents, e.g.